tsuyopon/atsinternals/CH03-IOCoreSSL/Core-SSLNetVConnection.md

   };

   // Copy up here so we overload but don't override
-  // 复用UnixNetVConnection::reenable(VIO *vio)
+  // 复 用 UnixNetVConnection :: reenable (VIO * saw)
   using super::reenable;

   // Reenable the VC after a pre-accept or SNI hook is called.
-  // 注意这里的reenable与上面的不同，因此SSLNetVConnection::reenable()是多态的
-  virtual void reenable(NetHandler *nh);
+  // Note that the reenable here is different from the above, so SSLNetVConnection::reenable() is polymorphic virtual void reenable(NetHandler *nh);

   // Set the SSL context.
   // @note This must be called after the SSL endpoint has been created.
-  // 设置SSL的上下文
+  // Set the context of SSL
   virtual bool sslContextSet(void *ctx);

   /// Set by asynchronous hooks to request a specific operation.
   TSSslVConnOp hookOpRequested;

-  // 直接从socket fd读取未解密的原始数据，放入handShakeBuffer这个MIOBuffer
-  int64_t read_raw_data();
+  // Read undecrypted raw data directly from socket fd, put it into handShakeBuffer MIOBuffer int64_t read_raw_data();

-  // 初始化handShakeBuffer这个MIOBuffer，以及对应的Reader: handShakeReader 和 handShakeHolder
+  // Initialize the handShakeBuffer MIOBuffer, and the corresponding Reader: handShakeReader and handShakeHolder
-  //     handShakeBioStored 用来表示当前handShakeBuffer内可消费的数据长度
-  void
-  initialize_handshake_buffers()
+  // handShakeBioStored is used to indicate the length of data that can be consumed in the current handShakeBuffer void initialize_handshake_buffers()
   {